ekbarkacha/cassava-disease-mobile-deployment/README.md

 ---

-## APK Download
+## App Download Options

+### Option 1: Google Play Store (Recommended)

+You can download and install the official release from [Google Play (CassavaCare)](https://play.google.com/store/apps/details?id=com.ek.cassavacare)

+---

+### Option 2: Direct APK Installation

-You can directly install the application using:
+You can also directly download and install the application APK from [here](./docs/cassava-disease-app.apk):

 ```text
 docs/cassava-disease-app.apk

 ```

 ---